JodyBaileyy/Lo-Fi-Playlist/README.md

 - Run `./run-prod.sh` or `./run-dev.sh`, depending on which environment you'd like to run the application on
 - Navigate to [127.0.0.1:9000](http://127.0.0.1:9000/)

+To get into the sqlite DB interactive terminal, run `sqlite3 instance/db.sqlite`

 ## Directory structure
 ### static
 #### css